ga-wdi-exercises/everything_conf/readme.md

 ## Description of Talk
 - Be creative!
 This is your chance to show/present to everyone something awesome!
 It doesn't have to be about code, but it can be.
 - Presentations will be given on Thursday and Friday.
-There will be signup sheets posted Monday on a "first come, first serve" basis.
+There will be signup sheets posted Tuesday on a "first come, first serve" basis.
 - Plan on presenting for 12 minutes /w 3 minute Q & A to follow

 ## Why are we doing this?
 How will this make us better at coding?